+All events that determine the liability have

+- occurred,

-- All events that determine the liability have occurred. - The amount of the liability can be figured with reasonable accuracy, and - Economic performance takes place with respect to the expense.
+The amount of the liability can be figured

+- with reasonable accuracy, and

+Fconomic performance takes place with - Economic performance takes place with respect to the expense.

 There are exceptions to the economic performance rule for certain items, including recurring expenses.
 See section 461(h) and the related regulations for determining when economic performance takes place.